ClaudioESSilva/claudioessilva.github.io/content/post/2020-06-02-backup-your-sql-instances-configurations-to-git-with-dbatools-part-1.md

 $split[0..($split.Count-2)] -join '-'
 ```

-<h3>Move folder with the files from the temp folder to the final folder</h3>
+### Move folder with the files from the temp folder to the final folder

 The final PowerShell steps before we commit the changes are, after renaming the folder and its files, move them and overwrite on the repository folder and clean-up our `temp` folder
 ``` powershell